culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 - In all cases use a remote control or a dedicated app for taking photographs to avoid camera movements.

-- Always try to acquire the photographs in raw format as they contain more colour information.
+- Acquire the photographs in raw format as they contain more colour information.
 Later it will be possible to convert them with software such as [Raw Therapee](https://www.rawtherapee.com/)